jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Cassius.md

 Cassius expressed concern that his sister Chalice might have gotten into some trouble as she hadn't been seen in quite awhile and divination magic was not working on her ([[31 - 04212024|Session 31]]).

+On the death of his friend [[Varrick]], Cassius reaches out to [[Alexi Faraday]] offering [[Pieces of The Inevitable|Harmonic Resonator]] in exchange for help.
+After reviving Varrick, Faraday takes Cassius to [[The Shattered Spire]] and lets him take an artifact for a fair trade.
+Cassius takes the interdimensional twisted gun he examined earlier at the charity ball.
+Although the object feels inert he has the feeling that in another world it would have been an extremely powerful weapon, he decides to attune to the item  over a long rest ([[33 - 05052024|Session 33]]).

 ### Description and Characteristics
 True changeling form is a white/grey blob appearing humanoid Feels comfortable in any form they choose to keep, switches between sex/gender and names fluidly

 ## Relationships
 - 'Entangled' with Dunspero Beaumont, a relationship that was presumably frowned upon by her father Oswald Beaumont, as he sent Cassius to [[Ironford Prison]] and requested that [[Gunner Ironford]] kill him once he arrive.
-	- She currently seems very upset regarding the connection Cassius has to the death of her father
+	- She was upset regarding the connection Cassius had to the death of her father, but reconciled this and her own disdain for her father
 - Parents, [[Zariah and Anelia Manath]], they are performers, happy to be on the road and spend time together; generally supportive of Cassius and came to [[New Calim]] out of concern for him
 	- His mother expressed disappointment to hear how blithely Cassius mentioned killing Oswald Beaumont
-- Adopted sister, Chalice, who he doesn't really talk to
+- Adopted sister, [[Chalice Manath]], who he doesn't really talk to

 ## Secrets from the group
-- Contacted [[Alexi Faraday]] after the death of Varrick to exchange the [[Pieces of The Inevitable|Harmonic Resonator]] for help
+- .

 -